Astrocyte-targeted therapeutics to restore glutamate balance in CNS disorders

-Our science targets one of the core astrocytic functions - the regulation of glutamate uptake - essential to maintaining synaptic balance and protecting neurons from overstimulation.
-By enhancing the function of the main transporter involved in this process, we break the cycle of excitotoxicity - a feedback loop that drives neuronal damage and disease progression across a broad range of CNS conditions.
+The company’s science is built around one of the core functions of astrocytes: the regulation of glutamate uptake through EAAT2, the main transporter involved in maintaining synaptic balance and protecting neurons from overstimulation.
+By enhancing EAAT2 function, iQure aims to break the cycle of excitotoxicity, a feedback loop linked to neuronal overstimulation and dysfunction across CNS conditions including epilepsy, Parkinson’s disease, migraine and ALS.

 Our